Essenceia/essenceia.github.io/content/projects/dev_board.md

     >}}

-This project is my first custom development board and features :
+This project is my first custom development board.
+It features :
-- the `STM32H750VBT6TR` MCU containing an `arm cortex-m7` core
+- the `STM32H750VBT6TR` MCU containing an `ARM cortex-m7` core;
-- an `SWD` debug interface with a pinout compatible with the 20 pin J-Link probe
+- an `SWD` debug interface with a pinout compatible with the 20 pin J-Link probe;
-- `USB-B mini` connector
+- an `USB-B mini` connector;
-- `Mico SD` card connector
+- a `Mico SD` card connector.

 {{< alert >}}
 The USB's data transfer functionality and the SD card reader have not been tested as of writing.
-I suggest double checking the PCB schematics for these if you intend to use them in your project.
+I suggest double checking the PCB schematics for these if you intend to use them in your own project.
 {{< /alert >}}

 ### An anniversary present

 I met my wonderful husband over 10 years ago, we where high school love birds.
 Today he is a talented low level `C` developer that writes kernels for fun.

-He likes targeting microcontroller but was often disappointed by the lack of an `JTAG` and `SWD` debugging interface on all the development boards he owned.
+He likes targeting microcontrollers but was often disappointed by the lack of proper `JTAG` or `SWD` debugging interface on all the development boards he owned.

 As such, this board was made as my 10 year anniversary present to him.

 ## Debug interface

-One of the goals on this design is to be able to directly plug the debug probe onto the board without the need for any additional adapters.
+One of the goals on this design is to be able to directly plug the debug probe onto the board without the need for any additional adapter.

 {{< figure
     src="images/dev_board/jlink.jpg"